1.800.557.2841

 The Culture

 India is a multiethnic country with hundreds of major and minor languages and diverse religious groups.
-In this sense, it can perhaps, more accurately be described as a sub-continent.
+In this sense, it can perhaps, more accurately be described as a subcontinent.

 India's culture weaves through its daily lives, from its greetings, clothing, and food, to its festivals, religious customs, and martial arts.
 Even as the country has progressed in areas of science and technology, the people have remained faithful to tradition.
 This can be attributed to the fact that most Indians regard the family as an important social unit and celebrate festivals with close and extended family.

-English is not the native language but it works everywhere.
+English is not the native language but it works just about everywhere.
 People can still speak a smattering of English and many will go out of their way to understand and help you.
 Etiquette-wise, make sure to leave your shoes outside temples before going in, avoid pointing your finger or feet at people, and do not greet women with a kiss or shake of hand.
-It's easy to return the world-famous 'namaste', a customary greeting indicated by folded palms placed before the chest, at airports and hotels.
+It's easy to return the world-famous namaste, a customary greeting indicated by folded palms placed before the chest, at airports and hotels.

 Religious symbols abound in the temples, homes, and shops of India.
-Don't let the swastika faze you - it is an auspicious symbol of the Hindus, Jains, and Buddhists, and has no relation to Nazism.
+Don't let the swastika faze you—it is an auspicious symbol of the Hindus, Jains, and Buddhists, and has no relation to Nazism.
 Elephant head motifs and decor pieces may also have a link to the elephant-faced Lord Ganesha.
 The Karni Mata Temple in Rajasthan's Bikaner worships rats, while the devout in south India worship snakes in their natural habitat, offering them milk, incense, and prayers.

 Travel Stories